Hello, everyone! It’s been a while, eh?

 Anyway, I’ve taken enough time already, so let’s not waste more and get right into it!

-What The Heck Is A “Google My Business?”
+What The Heck Is A “Google Business Profile?”

-If you aren’t an SEO or business owner, it’s likely that you’ve never heard the name Google My Business (GMB for short) before.
+If you aren’t an SEO or business owner, it’s likely that you’ve never heard the name Google Business Profile (GBP for short) before.
 But there’s a good chance you’ve seen hundreds of GMB Profiles without even realizing it.
 This is what I’m talking about:

-The sidebar on the right containing juicy info like reviews, appointment links, and directions is all thanks to Google My Business.
-Google has generated all that good stuff on the SERP based on information we’ve provided through the Google My Business app.
+The sidebar on the right containing juicy info like reviews, appointment links, and directions is all thanks to Google Business Profile.
+Google has generated all that good stuff on the SERP based on information we’ve provided through the Google Business Profile app.
 Potential clients are instantly given a window into our identity through photos and reviews, and receive all the information they need to get into contact.

-How Google My Business Factors Into SEO: A Quick Rundown
+How Google Business Profiles Factor Into SEO: A Quick Rundown

 Let’s pretend for one second that I’m a homeowner with a lawn.
 It’s a total mess after winter and I’m just too darn lazy to do anything about it.
 But I’ve got all this money lying around on my chaise lounges and armoires, and other French things I assume homeowners have.